Qiskit/RFCs/0000-qiskit-pulse-schedule-relative-timing.md

 - Compatibility -->

 ### Notation
-I am going to use this notation here, where `self` is the `Schedule` initiating the operation in question:
+Here we will use the following notation, where `self` is the `Schedule` initiating the operation in question:

  - |C| : the total number of channels in `self`
  - N<sub>self</sub> : the total number of instructions in `self`